Managing and Upgrading Software

 sudo apt install -y linux-nvidia

-2. Install the latest NVIDIA GPU driver.
+2. Upgrade the NVIDIA GPU driver.

 GPU_BRANCH=$(dpkg -l | grep nvidia-driver | tr -s " " | cut -d' ' -f3 | cut -d'.' -f1)